The street food business in the Philippines has carved a niche of its own.

 - Other street food ideas: Balut, Banana Q, turon, binatog, 1-day-old fried chicken, taho, mami, sotanghon, and palabok.

-Step 4: Find a reliable supplier.
+Step 4: Find a Reliable Supplier

 Owning a street food business in the Philippines requires you to shop for fresh ingredients every day.

-Hence, it’s important to build a long-term partnership with a reliable supplier in the market, one who will set aside quality and fresh materials for you and give discounts when you buy in bulk.
+Hence, it’s important to build a long-term partnership with a reliable supplier in the market, one who will set aside the quality and fresh materials for you and give discounts when you buy in bulk.

 In turn, don’t let this relationship go sour by not paying on time.
 Remember, your business heavily depends on your suppliers.
 Without enough raw materials, your daily business operations will be affected.

-Step 5: Invest in the right equipment and people.
+Step 5: Invest in the Right Equipment and People

 You can start a street food business in the Philippines with whatever you have.

 Use grilling/cooking equipment and utensils you already have and save money in the process.
 In case you need to buy new items, don’t sacrifice quality for affordability.
-Most cheap products don’t last long and the money you save by buying them could have been better spent on pricier but more durable alternatives.
+Most cheap products don’t last long, and the money you save by buying them could have been better spent on pricier but more durable alternatives.

 Don’t just rely on referrals.
 Check the person’s background meticulously.
-Set up an easy system to track daily inventory activities so you’ll know how much money comes and goes and prevent profit loss due to stealing.
+Set up an easy system to track daily inventory activities, so you’ll know how much money comes and goes and prevent profit loss due to stealing.

-Step 6: Make a delicious sauce.
+Step 6: Make a Delicious Sauce

 Street foods won’t be as appetizing without their corresponding sauces.

-In the Philippines, sauces are just as varied as the streets foods they complement.
+In the Philippines, sauces are just as varied as the street foods they complement.
 It reflects the different preferences and tastes of Filipinos–some like it spicy while others prefer sweet with a little bit of tanginess.

 Luckily, YouTube is a treasure trove of tutorials that will teach you how to make the special vinegar sauce or the popular “Manong’s sauce” perfect for fish balls.

-Step 7: Set the right price for your products.
+Step 7: Set the Right Price for Your Products

 Right pricing can be the difference between a successful street food business and one that is a dud.
 You want to price your street foods to cover your overhead cost while keeping them affordable.

-Step 8: Observe proper sanitation.
+Step 8: Observe Proper Sanitation